Xueping/MIPO/README.md

-# MIMO
+# MIPO

-Source code and dataset for "MIMO: Mutual Integration of Patient Journey and Medical Ontology for Healthcare Representation Learning"
+Source code and dataset for "MIPO: Mutual Integration of Patient Journey and Medical Ontology for Healthcare Representation Learning"

 ## Reqirements: